 I’m referring to mannerisms, linguistic tics and noises that aren’t part of actual words.
 Curious?

-Strange French language sounds
+Strange French language sounds and noises

 After carefully observing many French conversations and sitting there dumbfounded thinking what IS that on at least 100 occasions, I think I have a handle at this point on these curious sounds.
 I’m not talking about the French “R” or other sounds of the French language that are used to form words.
 Here I’m referring to the little conversational mannerisms that seem strange to a foreign ear yet make the French language so charming.
 Or charmingly weird.